ama542blake/MandelbrotExplorer/static/info/escape_info.md

-The escape-time coloring algorithm is not currently available.
+The escape time coloring algorithm is not currently available.